libxml-raku/LibXML-raku/docs/RegExp.md

 method isDeterministic() returns Bool
 ```

-Returns True if the regular expression is deterministic; returns False otherwise.
+Returns True if the regular expression is deterministic.

 (See the definition of determinism in the XML spec [http://www.w3.org/TR/REC-xml/#determinism ](http://www.w3.org/TR/REC-xml/#determinism ))